MaTriXy/c7score/README.md

     * `humanReadable` writes the results to a txt file.
     * `returnScore` returns the average score as a number for `getScore` and an object for `compareLibraries`.
 * `weights`
     * Specifies weight breakdown for evaluation metrics.
-The weights must sum to 1.
+If changing the weights, all must have an associated value (can be 0) and must sum to 1.
 * `llm`
     * LLM configuration options for Gemini
 * `prompts`